akretion/odoo-usability/product_category_tax/README.rst

 Configuration
 =============

-Set the taxes on the product categories via the menu *Sales > Configuration > Products > Product Categories*.
+Set the taxes on the product categories via the menu *Inventory > Configuration > Products > Product Categories*.

 Credits
 =======